Prototype-EVE/phylax-sentinel-core/README.md

 ## 💡 The Sovereign Shield Value Proposition
 Fiscal Efficiency: For the cost of housing roughly **10 migrants for one year**, the government can fund a full-scale Sovereign Pilot.
-Resilience by Design: While cloud-based systems fail during network blackouts or cable cuts, SENTINEL's Offline-First architecture ensures the border remains functional under total isolation.
+Resilience by Design: While cloud-based systems fail during network blackouts or cable cuts, PHYLAX's Offline-First architecture ensures the border remains functional under total isolation.

 Zero Hackable Target: By processing biometrics in volatile memory and deleting non-matches in <0.5 seconds, we eliminate the massive strategic target for foreign state-sponsored hackers.